 I’m a huge Rick Bayless fan and a big fan of real Mexican Food.
 By real Mexican food I mean authentic dishes from south of the border as opposed to our Americanized versions of dishes we call “Mexican Food”

 I was browsing through his cookbooks last Saturday and this jumped right off the page and right onto my dinner table.
 This is simply delicious.
+I’ve included an affiliate link if you’re interested in those cookbooks.

 Rick tells us in the introduction to this recipe that this type pork recipe would normally be served at a large celebration using a slow pit roasted whole pig.
 Since most of us don’t have pits in our back yards, Rick assures us a slow cooker or dutch oven and a bone-in pork roast will deliver much of the same flavors.
 It’s just up to us to provide the celebration.